nordhuang/ISLR_labs/README.md

 ISLR_labs
 =========

-&lt;&lt;An Introduction to Statistical Learning with Applications in R>> lab codes
+&lt;&lt;An Introduction to Statistical Learning with Applications in R>> book and lab codes